lorforlinux/docs.beagleboard.io/boards/beaglev/ahead/02-quick-start.rst

             1. ``root@BeagleV:~# cp /lib/systemd/network/80-wifi-station.network.example /lib/systemd/network/80-wifi-station.network``
             2. ``root@BeagleV:~# networkctl reload``

-            This should fix the no internet issue on your BeagleV Ahead board!
+            This should fix the no internet issue on your BeagleV-Ahead board!